0Setsuna0/CS7352_Final/docs/source_audit.md

 ## Existing local project documents

-- `docs/tokenmerge_optimization_plan.md`: documents the quality problems of hidden-state/full-block merge and motivates KV-only and attention-level methods.
+- `docs/AGENT_HANDOFF.md`: current handoff for future teammates/agents, including implementation status, run commands, successful results, and pitfalls.
-- `docs/work_summary.md`: records existing TokenMerge implementation details, real historical speed numbers, and known pitfalls.
+- `docs/source_audit.md`: this external-source audit and remaining deviations from upstream AsymRnR.
-- `docs/cogvideox_source_map.md`: identifies the vendored diffusers files used by the actual runtime.
+- `docs/github_setup.md`: repository collaboration notes.

 ## Boundary of this implementation

 - This is not TeaCache, DeepCache, TaylorCache, LCM, DMD, or pure sparse attention.
 - It remains a training-free Token Merging/Token Reduction project.
-- New RnR scripts and report templates contain no invented benchmark or quality numbers.
-New result cells remain `not run yet` until commands are executed.
+- Report/result documents should only include numbers copied from script output or per-run JSON metadata.
+Do not invent benchmark or quality numbers.

 ## Comparison with upstream AsymRnR code